IVSoftware/radio-button-mutiselect/README.md

 > You group radio buttons by drawing them inside a container such as a Panel control, a GroupBox control, or a form.
 All radio buttons that are added directly to a form become one group.

-This tells us what exactly what we need to do! _We need to temporarily make the clicked butting think that it doesn't belong to any group._  Here's one way that I _tested_ that removes the control from its Parent.Controls collection while it toggles the `Checked` state.
+This tells us what exactly what we need to do! _We need to temporarily make the clicked button "think" that it doesn't belong to any group._  Here's one way that I [tested](https://github.com/IVSoftware/radio-button-mutiselect.git) that removes the control from its Parent.Controls collection while it toggles the `Checked` state.

     class RadioButtonMulti : RadioButton
     {